06 Apr Advanced higher art or further education?

 We met a few years ago when Rosanna and myself drove down to Dundee from Inverness to attend your portfolio talk and then we briefly met at the John Byrne Awards the previous year.

-As a keen follower of your page and having downloaded your eBooks we have been very aware of the difficulty in gaining a place to any course, particularly when focusing on only Scottish Universities.
+As a keen follower of your page and have downloaded your eBooks we have been very aware of the difficulty in gaining a place to any course, particularly when focusing on only Scottish Universities.

 Had we lived nearer to yourself we would have used you more.
-Luckily the tutors at Bridgehouse, Eleanor White and Kittie Jones were fantastic.
+Luckily the tutors at Bridgehouse, Eleanor White, and Kittie Jones were fantastic.
 All the pupils have been offered a place.

 So to finish off I would like to say you have played a large part in Rosanna’s success, she has accepted a place at GSA, her first choice, although it was a difficult decision to have to choose where.
 Had we only followed the direction the school would have taken her, I am 100% sure she would not be in this position now.

-Thankyou for all your advice and input albeit not something you may have been aware we were using………and just because Rosanna has a place now doesn’t mean we will stop following your posts!!!!!
+Thank you for all your advice and input albeit not something you may have been aware we were using………and just because Rosanna has a place now doesn’t mean we will stop following your posts!!!!!

 Best wishes to yourself and your other students.”